MEN’S HEALTH TREATMENTS

 The male reproductive organ is incredibly complicated and makes up a detailed system.
 Treatments are outlined below will expand to help you further understand and find the resolution best required.

 Click to expand and collapse.

-There are a number of reasons why an individual might undergo a circumcision.
-The medical reasons can including the problem of a tight foreskin, known as Phimosis, recurrent balanitis, paraphimosis as well as many other medical conditions.
+There are a number of reasons why an individual might undergo circumcision.
+The medical reasons can include the problem of a tight foreskin, known as Phimosis, recurrent balanitis, paraphimosis as well as many other medical conditions.

 This is a non-surgical, minimally invasive technique for men with Peyronie’s Disease.
 It involves injecting a medical substance called collagenase directly into the scar tissue which can cause the penile curvature.

 LOW INTENSITY SHOCKWAVE THERAPY

 Erections rely on healthy blood flow to the penile tissue.
 Shockwave therapy is viewed favourably as a way of repairing and strengthening blood vessels in the penis and improving blood flow.